Edison Prep’s Famous UGA Admissions Data and Strategy Page — Tracking UGA Stats Since 2010!

 Note: This page is regularly updated throughout the year as new rounds of UGA admissions data get released!

-Early Action applicants have more than doubled since 2012, increasing +150% while the Georgia and the US populations have grown just 10% and 8%, respectively.
-UGA has gone from 10,800 EA applicants for the Class of 2012 to 26,830 for the Class of 2024.
+Early Action applicants have more than doubled since 2012, increasing +181% while the Georgia and the US populations have grown just 10% and 8%, respectively.
+UGA has gone from 10,800 EA applicants for the Class of 2012 to 30,400 for the Class of 2025.
 UGA joining the Common Application in 2020 during the middle of COVID provided an initial 26% surge in applications that has been sustained and built upon.
 When UGA announced that the SAT and ACT would be mandatory for the Class of 2022 after the one-year COVID test optional policy, some college counselors imagined there would be fewer applications for Class of 2022 as a result, but applications continued to grow by 25% the following two years.
 This makes sense, since by and large, SAT/ACT tests were widely available in Georgia (and 40+ states) for the duration of COVID.
-All Class of 2022 and 2023 Georgia testers had 22+ test dates available to them.

-“Weren’t you surprised to see another 21% increase in Class of 2023 Early Action Applicants despite UGA going back to SAT/ACT test-required when most colleges didn’t?”
+“Weren’t you surprised to see another 13% increase in Class of 2025 Early Action Applicants despite UGA going back to SAT/ACT test-required when many colleges haven’t?
+After 21% increases in 2023 too?”

 We get this question daily!